 Categories: “New Life” posts reflect up-cycled projects while “New Purpose” lables are for re-purposed projects.

-- Cardboard furnishings Christmas crafts Crafts to do with children/ VBS Crochet projects Decoupage projects Glass cutting projects Good ideas hide me under the shadow of thy wings Knitting projects Nature crafts Painting projects Ps 17:8 Keep me as the apple of the eye Sewing projects Up-cycled gifts Yarn projects
+- and stonest them which are sent unto thee and ye would not!
+Cardboard furnishings chickens on the "cheep" Christmas crafts Crafts to do with children/ VBS Crochet projects Decoupage projects even as a hen gathereth her chickens under her wings Glass cutting projects Good ideas how often would I have gathered thy children together Jerusalem Knitting projects Mt 23:37 O Jerusalem Nature crafts Painting projects Sewing projects thou that killest the prophets Up-cycled gifts Yarn projects